FwP-IDN/writeup-ctf-seccon2018-online-profile/README.md

 Hmm.
 Something wrong with function malloc_usable_size.
 Then I learn that malloc_usable_size(void* ptr) in a nutshell just return extracted size which inside metadata of ptr chunk which located in (size_t\*)ptr-1.
 I checked in my gdb and found that if the string length is less than or equal 8, the buffer will be saved in (char\*)s +16.
 Otherwise, it will be saved in heap.
 So, when the buffer saved aside the string length, the length of string saved in metadata.
 And when I insert string with length less than 8, malloc_usable_size will return a very high value because of overflow(because size which written in heap metadata include the size of its metadata).
 Wew, just overflow the stack.

 Then I construct ROP to invoke system('/bin/sh') but, I get some error.
 So sad.
 When I debug it, I found that the error is caused invalid pointer when call free.
 Sheesh, I must leak heap address to pass it into free which called from object distruction.
 I change the pointer so that it pointing in bss segment.
 And....
-I make a silly think, Canary Smash, hue hue.
+I make a silly thing, Canary Smash, hue hue.

 Then I start to leak stack address.
 Something interesting here.
 When you see the memory layout.